US STOCKS-Industrials lift Dow to record, techs drag S&P and Nasdaq

 The U.S. dollar surged to a near 14-year high after upbeat U.S. economic data, including a report that showed consumer sentiment this month jumped more than expected in the wake of Trump's upcoming presidency.

-Six of the 11 major S&P sectors were higher, led by the telecom services sector's 0.62 percent rise.
+Seven of the 11 major S&P sectors were lower, led by the real estate sector's 1 percent drop.
+Healthcare declined 0.65 percent.

-Eli Lilly was the biggest loser on the S&P, falling 11.5 percent after the company said it would stop developing its Alzheimer's drug following a trail failure.
+Eli Lilly fell 12.8 percent to $66.26 after the company said it would stop developing its Alzheimer's drug following a trail failure.

+The news dragged down stocks of companies such as Biogen and Axovant that are developing similar drugs.

 Trading volumes are likely to remain subdued ahead of the Thanksgiving Day holiday on Thursday and an early market close on Black Friday.